Europe | Travel Tips & News

 Originally called Welsh rabbit (but without a rabbit in sight), Welsh rarebit is often regarded as the finest cheese-on-toast in the world.

-The Welsh rarebit recipe is simple to follow too.
-Traditionally made with a béchamel and cheese sauce, topped on bread and toasted under the grill, it’s one of Wales’ most famous exports.
+The Welsh rarebit recipe is simple to follow too, and this classic dish is a staple of Wales’ culinary heritage.
+It’s traditionally made with a béchamel and Welsh cheese sauce, topped on bread and toasted under the grill, it’s one of Wales’ most famous exports.
 There is no definitive Welsh rarebit recipe, however.
-Purists insist on strong cheddar cheese and a dash of Worcestershire sauce, whilst locals add their own twist with Dijon mustard or Welsh beer.
+Purists insist on strong Welsh cheese, like cheddar, with a dash of Worcestershire sauce, whilst locals add their own twist with Dijon mustard or Welsh beer.
 However you eat it though, good quality bread is a must, such as granary bread or a seedy, whole-wheat loaf.
 You’ll need something solid to soak up all that cheese, after all!

 The gooey goodness of Welsh rarebit may be somewhat difficult for the most health-conscious among us to stomach.
 And while it may be a mainstay in Welsh cuisine, there are many other Welsh food options to fill your plate, not least the firm local favourite – steamed cockles.